 Now that you’ve crafted a compelling headline, let’s move on to your LinkedIn bio.

-The bio is one of the central parts of your LinkedIn page, and one of the most important.
+The summary is the central part of your LinkedIn profile, and one of the most important.
 It can teach people a lot about you, and your prospects can learn about what your company can do for them.

 Here’s a solid example from Viveka (Vivica) von Rosen: